 Discover how this young New York artist influenced the contemporary art world and encouraged the emergence of an entire generation of African artists.

-Exclusively on the TV5MONDEplus platform, the African-American artist's dizzying rise to fame is as fascinating as his neo-Expressionist paintings themselves.
+The African-American artist's dizzying rise to fame is as fascinating as his neo-Expressionist paintings themselves.
 The French documentary Jean-Michel Basquiat, l’Afrique au cœur, looks back over this art legend and analyzes how Africa influenced his work and psyche.

 In October 1986, Abidjan welcomed Brooklyn-based artist Jean-Michel Basquiat for his first exhibition in Africa.
 Having dreamed of working on this continent, Basquiat's boldness of his works might be unsettling to some.
 It is his one and only trip to Africa.
 He stayed there for 10 days, the time to discover the Senufo country, in the north of the Ivory Coast.
 What link has the world's highest-rated Black artist forged with this continent in his short life?
 Although his only trip to Africa was short, it was nonetheless decisive for him.
 It is by going to meet some of the greatest contemporary African artists today that the film offers to answer these questions.